baodn19/My-Second-Brain/Research/Writing.md

 	- **Hypothesis:** summarize related works and link to hypotheses
 	- **Methodology:** others can reproduce
 	- **Discussion:** provide some key takeaways

+# Related Works
+- *Purpose:* connects, synthesizes, and evaluates text/ studies
+	1. Connect your work to the broader field & show your work has grown **organically** from current trends
+	2. Show **familiarity** with major agreements, debates, & critical findings in the field to build credibility
+	3. Illustrate **gap** from this previous research that can be filled by your work
+- *How:*
+	- **Connects** & **groups** relevant research based on common themes; 1 paragraph = 1 specific trend
+	- **Topic sentence** illustrates the connection across studies: common agreement/ disagreement, similar focus, or related limitation